Ekatwikz/LinuxForEmbeddedSystems/lab1/README.md

 ### <u>Startup/Shutdown scripts</u>
 I created an email function in python.
 I created a python script for startup and shutdown, and used the email function to send emails from them.
 I created a simple shell script (using [an example in the buildroot manuals](https://buildroot.org/downloads/manual/manual.html#adding-packages-start-script) for reference) to have the python scripts run at startup and shutdown
-These scripts didn't truly run as daemons since I only used the script start script to run them a single time at startup, and a single time at shutdown, each time they would simply exit once the email is sent
+These scripts didn't truly run as daemons since I only used the start script to run them a single time at startup, and a single time at shutdown, each time they would simply exit once the email is sent
-An alternate solution may have been to use cron, or to use a truly long running python script as a legitimate daemon
+An alternate solution may have been to use cron, or to use a truly long running python script as a legitimate daemon, or (at least for NTP) to use the package's daemon
 Regardless, the emails were sent correctly at startup and shutdown
-Both scripts started by using a very simple ICMP echo request function to google's DNS as a rudimentary check for network connectivity
+Both scripts started by using a very simple ICMP echo request function to Google's DNS as a rudimentary check for network connectivity
-My ntp and python scripts were all overlayed onto the /etc/init.d directory
+My NTP and Python scripts were all overlayed onto the /etc/init.d directory
 More details of how I configured the overlay are in the next section

 ## Description of the modifications of BR and kernel configurations